holgerbrandl/kalasim/docs/userguide/docs/examples.md

 ## Extended Cars

-The following example is integratin three simulation entities
+The following example integrates three simulation entities

 * A gas station with a limited number of pumps
 * A traffic light that prevents cars from driving